Learning

 4. If you are eligible for a transport subsidy, send an invoice after your visit.

 School visits are more relaxed when there is one class (of up to approx. 30 children) on site at a time.
-However, we can take up to 2 classes (60 children) on site at one time.
-Toilet facilities are limited!
+However, we can take up to 2 classes (around 60 children) on site at one time.
+Toilet facilities are limited.
 Availability for booking one class is much greater.
-If booking for 2 classes, Thursdays are best.
-We are fully booked for April and May 2024.
+We are taking bookings for the academic year 2025-2026.

-Helen Spring, who leads our education programme, is a qualified and experienced teacher, who works as a Primary Science and Outdoor Learning Consultant.
-Helen is also the author of ‘Teaching Primary Science Outdoors’ and a Level 3 Forest School Practitioner.
+Helen Spring, our Education Lead, is an experienced teacher, also working as a Primary Science and Outdoor Learning Consultant.
+Helen is the author of ‘Teaching Primary Science Outdoors’ and a Level 3 Forest School Practitioner.

-Mel Boyeson, who leads education workshops at Howsham Mill, is a qualified and experienced teacher, working as a Primary Science Consultant.
+Mel Boyeson, an Education Officer at Howsham Mill, is an experienced teacher, also working as a Primary Science Consultant.
 Mel is also a Primary Science Teaching Trust (PSTT) fellow.

 We always advise a pre-visit before bringing school parties to the Mill.
-If you would like to book a school visit, or have any queries about making a visit, please contact Helen Spring, our Education Manager.
-There is also a short video on YouTube which it may be helpful for teachers to watch in advance of booking a visit.
+There is also a short video on YouTube which it may be helpful for teachers to watch in advance of your visit.

 Information about our workshops, as well as comments from teachers, can be found below.
 Click for details.